claimvantage/sfdx-jenkins-shared-library/README.md

 ### retrieveExternals

-If a `git_externals.json` file is in the repository root, uses git-externals to pull in thatcontent.
+If a `git_externals.json` file is in the repository root, uses git-externals to pull in that content.
-If no file is present, the step doesnothing (and git-externals does not have to be installed).
+If no file is present, the step does nothing (and git-externals does not have to be installed).

 ### runApexTests